bft-smart/fabric-orderingservice/README.md

 6) Run 'orderer/sample_clients/deliver_stdout/deliver_stdout'
 7) Run 'orderer/sample_clients/broadcast_timestamp/broadcast_timestamp --secure --messages [number of messages to send]'

+##Important note:

-#Important note:# this version of codebase is not fully integrated to the Fabric system.
+This version of codebase is not fully integrated to the Fabric system.
 For a version of this ordering service taht can work with Fabric, please checkout the "release-1.1" branch of this repo.

 For more information regarding this project, read the technical report available at  http://arxiv.org/abs/1709.06921